cseazeem/social-media-platform/README.md

 # socialmedia

-a RESTful API for a Twitter-like social media platform using Java Spring Boot and Maven. socialmedia is taken from 'my twitter'.
+A RESTful API for a  social media platform using Java Spring Boot and Maven.